 A remarkable creation by G-Star is on view in the exhibition: a three metre wide denim tutu (2020) - a collaboration with the National Ballet.

 The impressive design symbolises the socially distant society.
+It is inspired by the empty theatres and the 'dance' of every individual trying to distant society.
 It is inspired by the empty theatres and the 'dance' of every individual trying to find their way in the 'new normal'.
-Also on display in the denim section of MAISON AMSTERDAM are creations by the design duo Schepers Bosman and the denim virtuoso Florian Regtien from the Jeans School in Amsterdam.
+Also on display in the denim section of MAISON AMSTERDAM are creations by the design duo SCHEPERS BOSMAN, Sophie Hardeman and the denim virtuoso Florian Regtien from the Jeans School in Amsterdam.
 Regtien designed a denim outfit especially for this exhibition.
 An ode to his favourite place in the city: the Amsterdam district known as De Pijp.
 Also noteworthy is a pair of jeans (cut off into hot pants) from the 1960s, originally from the first jeans shop in Amsterdam on the Warmoesstraat.
 The wearer herself recounts what it was like to wear these hot pants.
 For many, wearing jeans is the ultimate feeling of freedom!